 Will Hamlin teaches English at WSU.
 His work on Montaigne is supported by a research fellowship from the John Simon Guggenheim Foundation.

-To see a slide show of the marginalia in Montaigne's Essays visit Washington State

-Magazine Online at wsm wsu edu Magazine Online at wsm.wsu.edu.
+To see a slide show of the marginalia in Montaigne's Essays visit Washington State Magazine Online at wsm.wsu.edu.